Second-Order

 Supply Chain Risk Highlight

-Last updated: March 19, 2026 at 14:00 GMT.
-Updated daily from open-source intelligence and published reporting.
+Last updated: May 3, 2026 · 17:17 GMT.
+Updated daily from publicly available sources and published reporting.
 This is not live data.
-Framework assessments are Second-Order editorial analysis.
-All claims cross-referenced against minimum two independent sources.
+Framework assessments are Second-Order structural analysis.
+All claims cross-referenced against a minimum of two independent sources.

-Second-Order is an independent research effort producing non-partisan geopolitical analysis, currently focused on the Iran conflict.
+Second-Order is an independent research effort producing non-partisan geopolitical analysis, currently focused on the Iran war.
 Our work draws on publicly available sources, historical pattern recognition, and AI-assisted research to surface the structural dynamics beneath headline events.
-We hold no institutional affiliations.
-Our aim is not to advocate, but to clarify—to follow the evidence until the underlying realities, and the choices they present, come into sharper focus.

 [email protected]